chrisnumber49/React-Blog-App-Frontend/README.md

 ## Reflection

 This is my first side project of integrating full stack development with React frontend and Django backend.
 In the React frontend I built an Recat frontend interface for blog application.
-In the frontend of this blog app we firstly render the login page, ... we can...
+In the frontend of this blog app we firstly render the login page, after authentication succeeded the page will request the data from the backend API to render each post,

 I started this project by using the command `create-react-app` to create the boilerplate, then several additional library `Bootstrap`, `react-cookie` and `react-router-dom` were installed during the development in this project.